-We expect that delivery of the notes will be made to investors on or about February , 2018, which will be the third business day following the date of this prospectus supplement (such settlement being referred to as "T+3").
-Under Rule 15c6-1 under the Securities Exchange Act of 1934, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade notes prior to the delivery of the notes hereunder will be required, by virtue of the fact that the notes initially settle in T+3, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
-Purchasers of the notes who wish to trade the notes prior to their date of delivery hereunder should consult their advisors.
+Delivery of the notes will be made against payment therefor on or about February 12, 2018, which is the third business day following the date of pricing of the notes (such settlement being referred to as "T+3").
+Under Rule 15c6-1 of the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in two business days unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade the notes on the date of pricing of the notes will be required, by virtue of the fact that the notes initially will settle in T+3, to specify an alternate settlement cycle at the time of any such trade to prevent failed settlement and should consult their own advisers.